-Wrinkles are part of the ageing process.
-They can be attributed to sun damage, effects of gravity and muscle contraction resulting from facial expressions such as frowning and laughing.
-Wrinkles due to the effects of gravity result from natural sagging of tissue with age and are generally only improved by surgical tightening procedures.
-Wrinkles caused by muscle contraction such as frown lines, forehead lines (picture 1) and periorbital (crows feet) (Picture 2) can be particularly successfully treated with botulinum toxin injections.
+Wrinkles are inevitable part of the ageing process.
+They arise from a long term and combined effects of sun exposure, gravity and muscle contraction during facial expressions, frowning, laughing etc. Many creases created by gravity and natural sagging and folding of tissue can often be notably improved only by the surgical tightening procedures.
+Finer lines caused by muscle contraction such as frown, forehead and periorbital (crows feet) can be however, particularly successfully treated with botulinum toxin injections.

 Botulinum toxin is produced by bacteria called Clostridum botulinum.
 Several types of toxins have been identified but type A, which is used commercially, is the most potent.
 Botox and Dysport are the commonest trade names used, but there is a wide variety of commercial products available.
 Botulinum toxin acts by blocking acetylcholine, a chemical that is responsible for transmitting electrical impulses that cause muscle contraction.
 Acetylcholine blockage results in muscle paralysis.
 The resultant paralysis, however, is temporary, as the new growth of nerves will re-innervate the muscles eventually.
 Botulinum toxin was first used in 1978 to weaken over active muscles in the eye, followed by other neurological conditions such as dystonia and hemifacial spasm with good effects and little side effects.
 Botulinum toxin was first used cosmetically in 1990, to reduce facial wrinkles arising from muscle contraction.